ZehraGoksu/Baykar-Task/README.md

 # Technology
-Datagrid is built using the following technologies:
+Tasks is built using the following technologies:

 :small_orange_diamond: ReactJS